9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Hanging lambdas

-The definition of `parseByte` has a visual style that we haven\'t discussed before.
-It contains anonymous functions in which the parameters and `->` sit at the end of a line, with the function\'s body following on the next line.
+The definition of `parseByte` has a visual style that we haven't discussed before.
+It contains anonymous functions in which the parameters and `->` sit at the end of a line, with the function's body following on the next line.

-This style of laying out an anonymous function doesn\'t have an official name, so let\'s call it a \"hanging lambda\".
+This style of laying out an anonymous function doesn't have an official name, so let's call it a "hanging lambda".
 Its main use is to make room for more text in the body of the function.
-It also makes it more visually clear that there\'s a relationship between one function and the one that follows.
+It also makes it more visually clear that there's a relationship between one function and the one that follows.
 Often, for instance, the result of the first function is being passed as a parameter to the second.
 ::::

 ### Obtaining and modifying the parse state

-Our `parseByte` function doesn\'t take the parse state as an argument.
+Our `parseByte` function doesn't take the parse state as an argument.
 Instead, it has to call `getState` to get a copy of the state, and `putState` to replace the current state with a new one.